chef/chef-web-docs/content/ctl_chef_client.md

 why-run mode is a way to see what Chef Infra Client would have configured, had an actual Chef Infra Client run occurred.
-This approach is similar to the concept of "no-operation" (or "no-op"): decide what should be done, but then do not actually do anything until it is done right.
+This approach is similar to the concept of "no-operation" (or "no-op"): decide what should be done, but then don't actually do anything until it's done right.
 This approach to configuration management can help identify where complexity exists in the system, where inter-dependencies may be located, and to verify that everything will be configured in the desired